Testing the Waters in Djibouti

-ALI ADDE, Djibouti (March 28, 2022) - U.S. Navy Lt.
+U.S. Navy Lt.
 Cmdr.
-Rebecca Pavlicek, a microbiologist assigned to the Naval Medical Research Center in Silver Spring, Md., and the current director of the microbiology labratory of Naval Medical Reasearch Unit-Three on Camp Lemonnier, Djibouti (CLDJ), and U.S. Army Spc.
-Sarah Jackson, a Soldier from Springfield, Mo., assigned to the veterinary services dept. of the Michaud Expeditionary Medical Facility on CLDJ, collect research samples in the field.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jonathan Word)
+Rebecca Pavlicek is a microbiologist assigned to the Naval Medical Research Center in Silver Spring, Maryland, and the current director of the microbiology laboratory of Naval Medical Research Unit-Three on Camp, Lemonnier, Djibouti, where she is deployed to protect service members from infectious diseases such as COVID-19 and Avian influenza.

+Pavlicek, who has a doctorate in microbiology, is taking advantage of her deployment to conduct critical research on animal health and water sources around Djibouti.
+This research is potentially beneficial to the local shepherds and goat herders to make sure that their livestock remains disease-free.

+“My job is to work with the Ministry of Agriculture and the Ministry of Health to keep the herds healthy,” says Pavlicek.
+“This is an area that receives a lot of traffic from other countries, so a lot of individuals bring their herds through here.
+With that, the possibility of diseases that aren’t normally present in Djibouti can occur.”

 |Date Taken: